 A Robo-advisor is an online financial service that focuses on automating investment management through computer algorithms.
 The job of a Robo-advisor is to build a portfolio for you and to manage your assets based on your set goals and risk tolerance.

-The advancement of technology brought to rise the Robo-advisors.
+The advancement of technology brought to rise the era of Robo-advisors.
 Back in the day, only human advisors could perform investment management, as computer programs were not yet advanced enough.

 However, over the years, concepts in finance have been translated to algorithms that are efficiently utilized by computers in a faster and more convenient manner.